jimluis/CodeChallenge/README.md

 2. Once homebrew is installed, install rabbitMQ.
 Run: brew install rabbitmq

-3. To start rabbitmq and restart at login run: brew services start rabbitmq
+3. To start rabbitmq run:
-   Or, if you don't want/need a background service you can just run: rabbitmq-server
+   brew services start rabbitmq

-4. in the browser go to: http://localhost:15672/ RabbitMQ server should be runnig
+4. in the browser go to: http://localhost:15672/ RabbitMQ server should be running

 5. User: guest, Password: guest